Past Awards: 2016

 Funding from this award will allow for the acquisition of a state-of-the-art, combined focus ion beam and scanning electron microscope system (FIB/SEM Dual-Beam) to fill a critical need for the U’s Characterization Facility.
-This system will dramatically improve the U of M’s role as one of the leaders in nanotechnology research.
+This system will dramatically improve the UMN’s role as one of the leaders in nanotechnology research.
 This FIB/SEM Dual-Beam system will make previously inaccessible scientific study possible, allowing researchers to push the limits of understanding of the fundamentals of nanoscale materials through nanoscale cutting, patterning and manipulating a wide range of materials with parallel SEM-based, high resolution imaging and spectroscopy.

 Malvern Zetasizer Nano ZS for Size and Zeta Potential Measurements